Isiah Kiner-Falefa Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 26th-ranked team ERA among all league pitching staffs (4.72).
+- The Red Sox's 4.66 team ERA ranks 24th among all MLB pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs allowed (81 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (82 total, 1.3 per game).

-- The righty's most recent time out came on Saturday against the Tampa Bay Rays, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up five hits.

-- The 26-year-old has amassed an ERA of 5.61, with 7 strikeouts per nine innings, in five games this season.
-Opponents are batting .283 against him.
+- In 11 games this season, the 26-year-old has a 5.46 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .251 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.